-The program was developed for non-fluent aphasia, but the rich support it provides for speech production may be helpful with conditions such as apraxia, children’s language disorders, even fluent aphasia.
+The program was developed for non-fluent aphasia, but the rich support it provides for speech production may be helpful with conditions such as children’s language disorders, fluent aphasia, and apraxia.
 And the integration of text may allow it to play a role in reading programs.

 People who are most likely to benefit from SentenceShaper:

 - Individuals with fragmented, non-fluent speech are frequently able to record short sound clips and piece them together into much longer and more grammatical structures.
 Their productions on the system can also be much more fluent than their unaided speech, since they can remove all the hesitations, false starts, and errors created along the way.

 - People with word-finding problems may create better speech with the program by using the built-in word-finding support, and also by playing back words or phrases they have already recorded, which can stimulate new words.